MrDaPoyo/PoyoSSG/README.md

 # PoyoSSG
 Simple blog site generator!
-With themes and Markdown processing.
+With EJS templates and Markdown processing.
 ## How to use it
 It's easy and simple to get started with PoyoSSG!
 First, upload your blog posts in .MD format into `src/posts`, They should contain metadata and should look like this:
 ```